Charles, Duke of Vendôme: Crisis on the border

 Vendôme held the 6,000 soldiers du Bellay had raised in low esteem, describing them as 'scoundrels' who were liable to mutiny.
 In addition to the paucity of money, much of the gendarmerie was occupied dealing with the southern invasion.
 Despite these difficulties, Vendôme's men were more reliable than he had anticipated.
 Jean d'Estourmel, a maître d'hôtel to Vendôme, among other charges, helped bolster the resolve of Péronne by bringing his family and property into the besieged town.
 He also had the harvest of his estates brought in to nourish the garrison.
 Nassau could not succeed in his efforts against Péronne and was compelled to retire to Flanders.

-Though the crisis had passed at Péronne before his 6,000 soldiers could be mustered, the prince was still short of funds for their wages, and bitterly suspected Paris of delaying the provision of money for them (something that they were only obligated to do as Vendôme had manufactured a promise by them to do so and threatened to inform François if they did not).
+Though the crisis had passed at Péronne before his 6,000 soldiers could be mustered, the prince was still short of funds for their wages, and bitterly suspected Paris of delaying the provision of money for them (something that they were only obligated to do as Vendôme had manufactured a promise by them to do so and threatened to inform Francis if they did not).
 The soldiers would prove feisty and besieged du Bellay in his residence.
 Three of the ringleaders in this mutiny would later be hanged.

-Vendôme did not hesitate during the war of 1536-1538 to impose a levy of 600 livres on the élection of Compiègne, even though it was not part of his governate of Picardie.
+Vendôme did not hesitate during the war of 1536-1538 to impose a levy of 600 livres on the élection of Compiègne, even though it was not part of his governate of Picardy.

-In November 1536, Vendôme's deputy in Picardie, La Rochepot, fell from a gallery and injured himself.
+In November 1536, Vendôme's deputy in Picardy, La Rochepot, fell from a gallery and injured himself.
 He was thus temporarily replaced as lieutenant by the seigneur d'Humières.

 Final campaign

-In March 1537 another campaign was transpiring in his province of Picardie.
+In March 1537 another campaign was transpiring in his province of Picardy.
 Though Vendôme had begun it in good health he suddenly came over with an illness around 17 March.
 The king spent some time with the prince in Amiens.
 On 25 March 1537, Vendôme died.
-His death was just one of many prominent deaths around this time that plagued upon the king (along with François' eldest son, his daughter the queen of Scotland, and his intimate companion the maréchal de Fleuranges).
+His death was just one of many prominent deaths around this time that plagued upon the king (along with Francis' eldest son, his daughter the queen of Scotland, and his intimate companion the maréchal de Fleuranges).
 Vendôme's death was much mourned.

-In his position as governor of Picardie he was succeeded on a temporary basis by his former deputy the sieur de La Rochepot, who held the charge for a year before Vendôme's eldest son assumed the position in February 1538.
+In his position as governor of Picardy he was succeeded on a temporary basis by his former deputy the sieur de La Rochepot, who held the charge for a year before Vendôme's eldest son assumed the position in February 1538.

 In 1538 his body was transferred to Vendôme where he would be buried in the collegiate church of Saint-George.

 The tomb of Vendôme and his wife in the city of Vendôme would be ransacked by Protestants in 1562, with the bones of the couple scattered.
 It is possible that this desecration occurred with the assent of Vendôme's daughter-in-law, Jeanne d'Albret, the queen of Navarre.